NoorDigitalAgency/issue-marker/README.md

 # Issue Marker

 Used for:
-- Marks the issue with the stage where the commit is merges and some metadata used by the marker
+- Marks the issue with the stage where the commit is merged and some metadata used by the marker

 Usage:
 ```yaml